A Celtic Pilgrimage

 - Ceremony with Irish guides and native medicine keepers.

-- Meet the famous Leprechaun Whisperer Kevin Woods!
+- Meet the famous Leprechaun Whisperer!

-- A sacred and historic hike in the Cooley Mountains.
+- Time in the Cooley Mountains.

 - Experience live music and explore local art.